infinite-cat/sails-hook-recap-dev/README.md

 [Learn how to start with recap.dev](https://recap.dev/docs/)

-## sails-hook-recap.dev
+## sails-hook-recap-dev

-**sails-hook-recap.dev** repository contains source-code for a Sails.js tracing hook.
+**sails-hook-recap-dev** repository contains source-code for a Sails.js tracing hook.

 ### Usage